 As far as I can see there are no pitfalls in this project.

 The only thing that I should mention (again and again) is to place the decoupling capacitors as close to the supply pins of the IC's as possible.

 Both IR receivers are IC's too, you know!

+I've used slightly thicker wire for all power lines.
 If you save them for last you can fix the thinner wires with them as a bonus.